-These days, the government has made it mandatory to pay tax for all goods and services.
+These days, the government has made it mandatory to pay tax on all goods and services.
 The goods and services tax (GST) was introduced in the country in the historic Budget Speech of 28th February 2006.
-The government’s official website is www.gst.gov.in, which is also known as the GST Portal / GSTN portal.
-On this website, taxpayers can avail themselves of numerous services ranging from GST registration, filing of GST returns, and application for refund to cancellation of GST registration.
-The GST tax administration has come with strong backing from technology.
+The government’s official website is www.gst.gov.in, also known as the GST Portal or GSTN portal.
+On this website, taxpayers can avail themselves of numerous services, ranging from GST registration and filing of GST returns to application for refund and cancellation of GST registration.
+The GST tax administration has been bolstered by strong technological support.
 It means taxpayers do not need to visit the tax department for assessments and to apply.
 Across India, many facilitation centers are present.

-The www.gst.gov.in GST Dashboard portal has made all communications easier by approving, rejecting, and responding to applications.
-It intimates notices and sends responses to the taxpayers through the portal. www.gst.gov.in is the government’s official GST website and is also known as the GST Portal /GSTN portal.
-It facilitates numerous services for taxpayers, ranging from obtaining GST registration, filing GST returns, and applying for refunds to the time a taxpayer applies for the cancellation of the GST registration.
+The www.gst.gov.in GST Dashboard portal has made all communications easier by facilitating the approval, rejection, and response to applications.
+It issues notices and sends responses to the taxpayers through the portal. www.gst.gov.in is the government’s official GST website, also known as the GST Portal or GSTN portal.
+It facilitates numerous services for taxpayers, ranging from obtaining GST registration and filing GST returns to applying for refunds and cancelling GST registration.

 A simple guide to using www.gst.gov.in before logging in to services (Registration, Challans, Refund Tracking)